 Links

-Dr Kristan Schoultz
+Kristan Schoultz BA MSc PhD

 https://www.blurb.co.uk/b/10261256-in-a-land-of-shifting-sands-images-of-mauritania

-Society for Nautical Research
+Society for Nautical Research (SNR)

 https://snr.org.uk

-Navy Records Society
+Navy Records Society (NRS)

 https://www.navyrecords.org.uk

-Royal United Services Institute
+Royal United Services Institute (RUSI)

-The Royal United Services Institute (RUSI), founded in 1831, is the world’s oldest and the UK’s leading defence and security think tank.
+The RUSI, founded in 1831, is the world’s oldest and the UK’s leading defence and security think tank.
 Its mission is to inform, influence and enhance public debate on a safer and more stable world.
 The RUSI is a research-led institute, producing independent, practical and innovative analysis to address today’s complex challenges.
 Together with revenue from research, publications and conferences, the RUSI has sustained its political independence for nearly two centuries.
+(Michael has been a member of the RUSI since the early 1980s!)

 https://rusi.org